dilshads/telegram-bot-nova/README.md

 In order to setup your bot.
 You'll need to download the .zip and extract the contents on your drive.
 Your Desktop will be fine.

 Next you'll need to open **example.js** in your preferred code editor.
 Some example software are:

+**Windows**
-* Visual Studio Code (Windows) - My preferred and current lightweight editor.
+* Visual Studio Code - My preferred and current lightweight editor.
-* Notepad++ (Windows) - An editor I use to use.
+* Notepad++ - An editor I use to use.
 Is also lightweight but doesn't contain a run debug console to instantly test the code.
 But is handy for formatting .json.
-* Notepad (Windows) - Not recommended for coding.
+* Notepad - Not recommended for coding.

+**Linux**
-* Bluefish (Linux) - A lightweight code editor for Linux.
+* Bluefish - A lightweight code editor for Linux.

 ...
 Sorry I don't know what to suggest for Mac.